lanyetc/pacific-legal-lsat/README.md

 The context is used to provide access to data that needs to be shared across the application.
 The ChatBotPage component, adds to the context as questions are answered, and the ResultsPage component reads from it to layout the user's results.

 click here to find out why we only keep ids in the context.

-# extras ====

-It's worth mentioning that we've restricted the answers users can give to a predefined list of options in order to simplify the implementation of the mvp.

-These surveys are meant to take on a friendly conversational tone, hence why they're modeled using a chatbot format.

-It's graph-like because every answer to a question, could lead to another question and so the questions end up being linked to each other.

-This page is meant to be a quickstart guide geared toward bringing a potential developer up to speed.

-click here to find out why we only keep ids in the context

-## question groups
-We've discussed triggers that point from one question to another given a certain answer, but it's worth mentioning that a single trigger, can in theory, point from many questions to another question.
-It's reasonable to imagine that sometimes we need the answers to multiple questions in order to figure out what to do next.
-This is functionality that we decided not to implement since the modules we were provided did not include such dependencies between questions and so it wasn't worth the complexity at the timme.

-in case youre wondering why the repo is called pacific-legal-lsat instead of lsalt.. the name changed, but it is lsalt.

-answers to questions from different submodules do not depend on eachother.

-is the survey data actually passed into the landing page component? it should be if it isnt. (so long as it's not hard coded.)

 # General Architecture